-An external review of the work of the Board was conducted in the fall through an on-line survey specifically tailored for the Company.
-The purpose of the external review was to assess if the Board functions in an efficient manner and to enable the Board to improve on matters which may be raised.
+An external review of the work of the Board was conducted in the autumn through an online survey specifically tailored for the Company.
+The purpose of the external review was to build on last year's external review and assess areas of improvement.
 The results were also reported to the Nomination Committee.